 To that parent that has to be at work before the sun comes up and gets off when the sun goes down, to the parent that can’t commit to being a volunteer classroom parent, but can send a check for extra supplies and snacks, thank you!
 I appreciate you and all that you do for our schools and our kids.

 – How to Join Your Local PTA –

 Each system’s district PTA group below can connect you with your school’s PTA.
 Some school website have PTA information, and some do not.
 Check yours and ask to join!

 ABOUT THE AUTHOR: ShaVonne Cammack is a LEO wife (law enforcement officer) and mother of two.
 Originally from Omaha, NE, but moved to the Rocket City in early 2000s to attend and graduate from Alabama A&M University.
 In her spare time she enjoys cooking for her family and friends.

-This article was originally published in 2016 and has been updated with current info.
+This article was updated July 2023 with current info.

 As a hyper-local website focused on all aspects of parenting in and around Morgan County, and the Tennessee Valley, River City Mom occasionally asks local parents to submit their stories for publication.
 This is part of our continual effort to represent varied viewpoints and experiences on our site.
 However, these articles should not be seen as necessarily expressing the views of Rocket City Mom Media Group, LLC.